Mansfield 103.2 FM: Programming

-Extra shows include Chequered Flag with Matt Edwards on Monday evenings, the Business and NHS shows on Tuesday and Thursday respectively (both presented by Tony Delahunty), the Sunday evening show with Mark Jones and the 80s and 90s School Reunions on Friday and Saturday nights respectively.
+Extra programmes include Chequered Flag with Matt Edwards on Monday evenings (during the motorsport season and in place of the teatime show), Deano’s Stag Party on Friday nights (during the football season and in place of the teatime show), Jukebox Giants with Ron Coles on Sunday evenings, a Sunday evening show with Marc “Jonesy” Jones, and the 80s and 90s School Reunions on Friday and Saturday nights respectively, in place of the evening shows on each day.
+When there is no presenter on, the station airs non-stop music programmes.

+When a presenter is off, whilst sometimes the shows are aired as non-stop music, most of the time the shows is covered by another presenter.
+The main cover presenters are Aaron Outram, and regular presenter Katie Trinder.
+Occasionally, shows are also covered by regular presenters John B Tannen, Jason Harrison and James Hilton.

 News and sport coverage

-Mansfield 103.2 has a news and sport team based at Samuel Brunts Way, staffed by the managing editor and broadcast journalists.
+Mansfield 103.2 has a news and sport team based at Samuel Brunts Way, staffed by the managing editor and broadcast journalists, there are national and local news updates on the hour.
 Each Saturday in the football season there are regular updates on local games in the area including Mansfield Town, Chesterfield F.C.
 Derby County, Nottingham Forest, Notts County, South Normanton Athletic F.C., Glapwell F.C., Shirebrook Town F.C. and Sutton Town F.C.

 Outside broadcasts

-Mansfield 103.2 has an outside broadcast unit named Fix Auto Street Crusader.
-The vehicle is manned by the commercial producer and engineer, with an outside broadcast team, and is used for visits to local charities, public events, openings, businesses and services.
+Mansfield 103.2 had an outside broadcast unit named Fix Auto Street Crusader, which was in use until 2024.
+The vehicle was operated by the commercial producer and engineer, with an outside broadcast team.
+There are still outside broadcasts on the station, including visits to local charities, public events, openings, businesses and services.